bmj2728/PlugsConc/README.md

 1) Startup
 - Load configuration from config.yaml (using an fs rooted at repository root via os.OpenRoot).
-- Initialize a MultiLogger (console) and then register a file sink with rotation.
+- Initialize a realtime MultiLogger (console).
+- Create the async side: Rotator -> AsyncInterceptLogger -> LogQueue; register an AsyncSink on the realtime MultiLogger to enqueue logs (see main.go lines 60–77).
-- Optionally start the persistent log MQ worker (if enabled by config).
+- Start the persistent log MQ worker, which drains the queue and logs using the async intercept logger.
 - Start a worker pool and submit some sample jobs to demonstrate logging from within job contexts.

 2) Plugin discovery and use